 Just Another Judgement Day, the ninth book of the Nightside series, introduces The Walking Man.
 He was just an ordinary human being, until he was given a mission from God to purge all the evil in the Nightside—and enough Power to do so with extreme prejudice.
 The Walking Man shrugs off any and all attempts to hurt or kill him, or otherwise stop his mission.
 No one and nothing in the Nightside is effective against him.
 John Taylor is only able to "defeat" him by finding the vanilla mortal he used to be and separating him from his power.

 Robert Bloch's "Sweets to the Sweet" has Irma, who was unfortunate enough to have her mother suffer Death by Childbirth.
 Blaming her for this, her father regularly beats and abuses her, constantly calling her a witch.
 Her uncle is no better; though he's fully aware of the abuse, he ignores it and goes about his own life, and gets irritated when the housekeeper begs him to intervene.
-So she resolves to become exactly what her father thinks she is, and studies witchcraft, creating a tiny clay Voodoo Doll of her father.
-And ultimately bites its head off, then slips away while his brother rushes his bedside.
+So she resolves to become exactly what her father thinks she is, and studies witchcraft, creating a tiny wax Voodoo Doll of her father.
+And ultimately bites its head off, then slips away while her uncle rushes to her father's bedside.

 Erik was born in a small town not far from Rouen.
 He was the son of a master-mason.
 He ran away at an early age from his father's house, where his ugliness was a subject of horror and terror to his parents.
 For a time, he frequented the fairs, where a showman exhibited him as the "living corpse."
 He seems to have crossed the whole of Europe, from fair to fair, and to have completed his strange education as an artist and magician at the very fountain-head of art and magic, among the Gipsies.
 A period of Erik's life remained quite obscure.
 He was seen at the fair of Nijni-Novgorod, where he displayed himself in all his hideous glory.
 He already sang as nobody on this earth had ever sung before; he practised ventriloquism and gave displays of legerdemain so extraordinary that the caravans returning to Asia talked about it during the whole length of their journey.
 In this way, his reputation penetrated the walls of the palace at Mazenderan, where the little sultana, the favorite of the Shah-in-Shah, was boring herself to death.
 A dealer in furs, returning to Samarkand from Nijni-Novgorod, told of the marvels which he had seen performed in Erik's tent.
 The trader was summoned to the palace and the daroga of Mazenderan was told to question him.
 Next the daroga was instructed to go and find Erik.
 He brought him to Persia, where for some months Erik's will was law.
 He was guilty of not a few horrors, for he seemed not to know the difference between good and evil.
 He took part calmly in a number of political assassinations; and he turned his diabolical inventive powers against the Emir of Afghanistan, who was at war with the Persian empire.
 The Shah took a liking to him.